How To Install Solar Panel On RV Roof & Connect To Battery

 Use small screws to mount the charge controller so they don’t stick out the back of the electrical box.

-The end result should have the charge controller and the 20 amp fuse inside the box.
+The finished setup should have both the charge controller and that 20 amp fuse tucked safely inside.

 charge controller and 20 amp fuse inside a waterproof electrical box that will be placed between the RV batteries